-10 Dogs From '90s Shows We All Not-So-Secretly Wished We Had As Pets
+10 Famous Dogs We All Wanted As Pets In The '90s

 Growing up in '90s, my holiday wish lists were always filled with a wide array of dream pets that I knew I'd never get.
 Yet without fail, every year I'd add a few animals to the list, just in case the gift Gods were feeling extra generous.
 But the reality of the matter was that we couldn't get a cat because my mom was allergic, so goodbye dreams of Salem from Sabrina the Teenage Witch.
 And we couldn't get a bunny because they pooped too much, so goodbye dreams of The Velveteen Rabbit.
 Reptiles were too scary so no Lizzy the lizard from Mrs. Frizzle's Magic School Bus.
 And we definitely couldn't get lion cub because it was illegal, so ta-ta dreams of Simba and Nala.

 I felt very pigeon-holed with my holiday gift lists and my parent's guidelines.
 And it certainly didn't help that '90s TV programming was just filled with amazing dream pets.
 There was one loophole, however.
 My parents were dog people.
 They had many dogs in the past.
 We had a big yard.
 It was a possibility.
 So finally, by the mid '90s, I had figured out how to properly campaign for a pet via holiday wish lists; I'd just ask for a dog, relentlessly, every year, until they gave in.
 The only problem was, there were so many dream dogs to chose from.
 If you were a kid in the '90s with big dreams of being a pet owner, you probably had a few of these fictional characters on your list, too:

 Comet, The Dog From Full House

 Comet was so sweet and lovable.
 He was incredibly animated and well-trained.
 And he had such a good temperament, remaining calm and unfazed by the many children constantly grabbing at him in that Tanner household.